Letters to the Parliament: Denmark

 Storefront for Art and Architecture New York and Aarhus School of Architecture

-debating between architects, the mayor and citizens at large
+debating between architects, lawmakers and citizens at large

 What would you write to a minister?
 In collaboration with Aarhus School of Architecture, Storefront presents Letters to the Parliament: Denmark as part of the global Letters to the Mayor project.